kubernetes-sigs/wg-device-management/k8srm-prototype/README.md

 still want the direct specification of the class, so that the most common case does not need separate object just to reference a class.

+These `PodSpec` Go types can be seen in [podspec.go](testdata/podspec.go).
+This is not the complete `PodSpec` but just the relevant parts of the 1.30 and proposed versions.

 ## Types

 Types are divided into "claim" types, which form the UX, "capacity" types which